How to Spend 24 Hours in Lunenburg, Nova Scotia

 A Taste of Lunenburg

-Initially, we warmed up by sampling the various spirits paired with traditional Lunenburg appetizers, which included old-fashioned German fares–Lunenburg sausage and Lunenburg pudding.
-Both included beef and pork; however, the pate also included onions.
+Initially, I warmed up by sampling the various spirits paired with local foods.
+The traditional Lunenburg appetizers included old-fashioned German fares – Lunenburg sausage and Lunenburg pudding.
+Both included beef and pork; however, the pâté also included onions.

+We sampled Solomon Gundy, pickled herring with a sweet onion flavor.
 We made a side-by-side comparison of two types of locally-made sauerkraut— Tancook and Krispy Kraut.
 My favorite was the Krispy Kraut.
-To me is was crisper and tarter than the Tancook.
-If you can imagine, Krispy Kraut goes through 100,000 pounds of cabbage annually.
+To me, it was crisper and tarter than the Tancook.
+Krispy Kraut goes through approximately 100,000 pounds of cabbage annually.

 Ironworks Distillery Owners Lynn MacKay and Pierre Guevremont